RavensbourneWebMedia/UX-design/sessions/session-15.md

 Make sure you ask them if it's ok to record their session, check all the [do's and dont's](#dos-and-donts) for user-testing and **take notes**!

+If they're bringing their laptops/phones it's a good idea to share the link to your prototype with them and ask them to test it on their devices, so that they *feel at home*.
+Otherwise, check if they are familiar with the system on which you're testing, eg: *Have you used a Mac / PC / Android / iPhone before?*.

 # Debrief

-What worked, what didn’t, how to improve..
+What worked, what didn’t, how to improve.. debate.

 # Homework

-Conduct and record another user-testing session using [Silverback](http://silverbackapp.com) (or, on a Mac: Photobooth + QuickTime screen recorder)
+1. Conduct and record another user-testing session with one or more people.

-- [ ] Windows?
+2. Write up a user-testing report:

+ 		* What did you find out?
+ 		* How are you going to fold user-testing feedback into your design?
+ 		* What did you learn about testing people?